jotego/jtcores/README.md

 The video output is a 256x256 screen.
 That is what you get from jtgng_game in a signal format that replicates the original hardware. jtgng_mist instantiates a module called jtgng_vga that converts the image to a standard VGA resolution without losing frame speed.

-# Simulation

 # Credits

 Jose Tejada Gomez.
 Twitter @topapate
-Project is hosted in http://www.github.com/jotego/jt_gng
+The project is hosted in http://www.github.com/jotego/jt_gng
 License: GPL3, you are obligued to publish your code if you use mine

 Special thanks to Greg Miller, Bruno Silva and Alexey Melnikov